Introduction

 Opponents' Gameplay

-Observing your opponents' betting patterns and past actions to predict their likely holdings and intentions.
+Observe your opponents' betting patterns and past actions to predict their likely holdings and intentions.

 Pot odds and implied odds

-Situation on the Table
+The situation on the Table

-Analyzing the texture of the community cards (such as their suit distribution and connectedness) to determine how they might impact the strength of your hand and your opponents' hands.
+Analyzing the texture of the community cards (such as their suit distribution and connectedness) to determine how they might impact the strength of your hand and your opponent's hands.

 Bluffing and deception